Image Alt

 Our Vision

-Participate in the Church of England’s national environmental campaign to reduce the CoE’s emissions of CO2 and other greenhouse gases, to be carbon neutral by 2030.
+Participate in the Church of England’s national campaign to cut its carbon footprint and for all part of the Church to be net zero carbon by 2030.

 Encourage local worshipping communities, deaneries and benefices, and commit the Diocesan Board of Finance, to participate in the national Eco Church awards.